jhochwald/NETX/README.md

 ### NETX.YouTrack
 NET-Experts PowerShell Support for JetBrains YouTrack Rest API

+*Still a early development stage*

 ### docs
-Documentation in the following format:
+Documentation in the following formats:

 - Markdown
 - HTML (HTML5)
 - TXT
 - XML (not for everything)

-This content is generated and updated by our Build Server.
+*This content is generated and updated by our Build Server.*

 ## Why Free?
 Why should charge for everything?

 Our focus is to optimize customer businesses by helping them to automate as much as possible.

-We believe in Open Source!
-We try to release as many open source as possible.

 ## Why Open Source
-That is very easy to answer: Cause we think that the community might find some of our stuff useful!

-The more people have the code, the more they learn PowerShell!
+We believe in **Open Source**!
+We try to release as many **Open Source** as possible.

 ## Support?
 Yes, there is support!
-But the support is based on best effort.
+But the support is limited and based on best effort.

 Feel free to Open an [Issue](https://github.com/jhochwald/NETX/issues) here.

-*There is no entitlement, claim, or right to get a request, problem or even a bug that is reported fixed or solved!*
+*There is no entitlement, claim, or right to get a request, problem or even a bug that is reported will be fixed or solved!*

 ## Feedback?
-Feedback is more then welcome!
+If you find a problem or Bug, just let us know.
 Feel free to Open an [Issue](https://github.com/jhochwald/NETX/issues) here.

 ## Contributing?
-If you find a problem or Bug, just let me know.
-Or even better: Pull it, fix it and contribute ;-)
+Contribution is more then welcome and very easy:

+1. Fork it!
+2. Create your feature branch: git checkout -b my-new-feature
+3. Commit your changes: git commit -am 'Add some feature'
+4. Push to the branch: git push origin my-new-feature
+5. Submit a pull request, be a contributor ;-)

 ## No Warranty
 There is no Warranty of any kind!
 Everything is provided "as is"!